 You are here

 All forms on this page are informational only.
-You should contact Kelley Holmes as an initial step in setting up all internships.
+You should contact Kelley Phillips as an initial step in setting up all internships.
 This must be done at least 4 weeks prior to registration period for the semester in which you want to do the internship.
 Please be advised that many internships are competitive.
 You should plan your internship at least 1 full semester in advance of the time you which to start it.

 This course is for the purpose of providing a supervised field internship experience in a hospital, corporation, or private fitness facility.
 This course is required for the exercise science majors in the health fitness concentration.